Nebmaatre (prince)

 Nebmaatre (“The Lord of the Truth is Re”) was an ancient Egyptian prince and High Priest of Re in Heliopolis during the 20th Dynasty.
 He is likely to have been a son of Ramesses IX since they are mentioned together on a door lintel in a Heliopolis temple.
-He was a brother to Prince Montuherkhepeshef; another possible brother is Pharaoh Ramesses X.
+He was a brother to Prince Mentuherkhepeshef; another possible brother is Pharaoh Ramesses X.